moggieuk/Happy-Hare/doc/configuration.md

 #    Note that this will be overriden by a saved value in mmu_vars.cfg if modified with 'MMU_ENDLESS_SPOOL_GROUPS' command
 #endless_spool_groups: 1, 2, 3, 1, 2, 3, 1, 2, 3
 #
+# 6. If spoolman is active, you can here define the gate to spoolId relation
+#gate_spool_id: 3,2,1,4,5,6,7,8,9

 # For completeness and primarily for historical reasons rather than usefulness, the default position of each gate on the selector
 # and the optional bypass position can be specified.
 These would only ever be used if 'mmu_vars.cfg' was deleted
 #selector_offsets: 3.2, 24.2, 45.2, 71.3, 92.3, 113.3, 141.6, 162.6, 183.6